contrast-zone/t-rewriter.js/draft/co-rewrite.md

            | (RULE (READ <read>+) (CHAIN <read>+)?
 (WRITE <write>+))
            | (MATCH (VAR (ID <var-name> <var-type>)+) <read>)

-  <write> := (COD <s-expr>+)
+  <write> := (CON <s-expr>+)
            | (RULE (WRITE <write>+) (CHAIN <write>+)?
 (READ <read>+))
            | (MATCH (VAR (ID <var-name> <var-type>)+) <write>)
   ```

-### 2.3. about the proving algorithm
+### 2.3. about the automated reasoning process

 - In logic, we differentiate two kinds of proofs: constructive proofs that describe what *is*, and proofs by contradiction that describe what *is not*.
 Co-rewrite, with its dual reasoning, uses both approaches.
 For reasoning about input types, it uses constructive proofs, and for reasoning about output types, it uses proofs by contradiction.
-In practice, these two kinds of proving processes may be implemented by the same algorithm simply by negating a set of rules we use in proofs by contradiction, while keeping all the involved elements positive.
+In practice, these two kinds of proving processes may be implemented by the same algorithm by simply negating rules prior to applying contradiction proofs, and negating the results once that proof is obtained.

 ## 3. some examples of co-rewrite programs